Learning to crawl: Benefits and limits of centralized vs distributed control: Introduction

 Echinoderms, such as starfish, also have a simple radial nervous system consisting of a nerve net of neurons.
 But while they have no brain, their nervous system is more structured than in the cnidarians, as the nerves connect to a central nerve ring~\cite{Freas2022}.
 Starfishes crawl efficiently using hundreds of independent tubular feet which generate robust locomotion without central control.
 The nerve ring establishes the direction of motion by integrating sensory information detected by the arms~\cite{Kano2019,Clark2018}.
 Given the direction of motion, coordination of the tube feet can emerge purely from a passive mechanical coupling, as showed with a minimal model where behavior of the tube feet is prescribed and no information propagates along the nerve net~\cite{Po2024,Heydari2020}.

 Cephalopods, such as octopus, squid and cuttlefish, have evolved a complex nervous system whose size is comparable to that of vertebrates and endows them with impressive cognitive capabilities.
 They do have a central brain; however most of their nervous system is distributed throughout their arms which are covered in hundreds of suckers that can sense the environment as well as adhere to substrates.
 Like all soft-bodied animals, these organisms have to coordinate many degrees of freedom to achieve locomotion.
 For example, octopuses translocate on surfaces by leveraging their taste-by-touch sense, whereby suckers adhere to surfaces and sense them chemically upon contact~\cite{Allard2023}.
 The sensory information acquired by the periphery guides suckers' adhesion, yielding displacement of the organism along the surface.
 However, to what extent locomotion is controlled by the central nervous system \emph{vs} by the ganglia distributed along the arms is not known~\cite{Mather2017,Levy2015}.
-Intriguingly, coordination may or may not depend on precise proprioceptive feedback, since the molecular mechanisms for proprioception in cephalopods are unknown~\cite{Gutnick2011,Zullo2009}.
+Intriguingly, coordination {in octopus} may or may not depend on precise proprioceptive feedback, since the molecular mechanisms for proprioception { and to what extent the brain stores positional information} is not understood~\cite{Gutnick2011,Zullo2009}.

+This question is part of a large body of literature {in neuromechanics} that broadly asks how do animals and robots control {various kinds of distributed locomotion} to achieve specific goals including energy efficiency, maneuverability, stability, speed (see e.g.~\cite{dickinson2000,nishikawa2007neuromechanics} and references therein). { Approaches that range from a more centralized~\cite{ijspeert2008central} to a purely distributed control~\cite{Umedachi2010} have been put forward for various locomotion mechanisms in bio-inspired robotics, reviewed e.g.~in \cite{spagna2007distributed}.} Whether centralization increases locomotion speed is an open question (reviewed e.g.~in~\cite{neveln2019information}).
+On the one hand, centralization likely requires additional processing which may be too slow to be implemented at fast speed.
+On the other hand, the need for added stability at high speed may require centralized control. { The combination of CPG and local feedback was found beneficial for adaptation and versatility for amphibious centipedes~\cite{yasui2019decoding}, undulatory patterns in swimming and multi-leg terrestrial locomotion~\cite{yasui2025multisensory} and quadruped locomotion~\cite{suzuki2021spontaneous}.}